Landmark College Interns Go to Work

 POSTED: Nov 11 2014

-CONTACT: Jan Coplan Internship [email protected] or Mark DiPietro at Director of Marketing and Communications at Landmark College
+CONTACT: Jan Coplan Internship Coordinator at email@example.com or Mark DiPietro at Director of Marketing and Communications at Landmark College

 “The biggest reward is seeing what I produce implemented at the company—I really feel as though my talents are valued.” – Omoefe Ogbeide, Intern at Fulflex, Inc.